-Limerick, Ireland – [March 30, 2017] – Waypoint Leasing (Ireland) Limited (“Waypoint”), the largest independent global helicopter leasing company, today announcedin technical partnership with Eagle, a leading global helicopter solutions provider, the establishment of an aircraft reconfiguration and repurpose program, the Waypoint Medium Utility Helicopter (“MUH”) for legacy AW139 variants for use in support of a range of utility mission areas, including: firefighting, light EMS/SAR, mining, powerline support, and general aerial work and transportation services.
+Limerick, Ireland – [March 30, 2017] – Waypoint Leasing (Ireland) Limited (“Waypoint”), the world's largest independent global helicopter leasing company, today announced a technical partnership with Eagle to establish an aircraft reconfiguration and repurpose program, the Waypoint Medium Utility Helicopter (“MUH”) for legacy AW139 variants for use in support of a range of utility mission areas, including: firefighting, light EMS/SAR, mining, powerline support, and general aerial work and transportation services.

 “This innovative program is another example of Waypoint’s ability to differentiate itself in the market and broaden our service offerings to meet the increased demands of utility customers around the world,” said David Gorsky, Waypoint’s Senior Vice President, Operations & Technical.
 “The AW139 is an exceptional, versatile aircraft, and we believe that the effective reconfiguration of legacy models will significantly enhance its operational capabilities and performance across an array of utility missions.”

 “Reconfiguring an aircraft traditionally used for oil and gas to meet the growing demand for a range of utility missions underscores the aircraft’s versatility and Waypoint’s ability to listen to our customers and provide creative and flexible solutions to meet their needs,” added Clark McGinn, Waypoint’s Senior Vice President, Sales & Relationship Management.
 “Keeping aircraft operating in secondary missions ultimately brings down costs for the entire industry.
 We look forward to collaborating with Eagle on this program to redefine what’s possible for an independent, operator-focused lessor such as Waypoint.”